 The third, Stamp Duty, has been in existence for over 300 years and is a tax on documents, still involving the impression of a stamp.
 Each tax is briefly described below, with links to separate guidance notes containing further details.

-It should be noted that from 1 April 2015, SDLT on land transactions in Scotland was replaced by a new Land and Buildings Transaction Tax (LBTT).
-The legislation underpinning LBTT is largely contained in the Land and Buildings Transaction Tax (Scotland) Act 2013 (subscription sensitive).
-See the Revenue Scotland website for further information.
+It should be noted that from 1 April 2015, SDLT on land transactions in Scotland was replaced by the Land and Buildings Transaction Tax (LBTT).
+The legislation underpinning LBTT is largely contained in the Land and Buildings Transaction Tax (Scotland) Act 2013.
+For details of LBTT, see Sergeant and Sims on Stamp Taxes AA12–AA22 (SSSD, AA[AA351] – SSSD, AA[AA851]).
+See also the Revenue Scotland website .

 SDLT was introduced from 1 December 2003 to replace stamp duty on transactions involving interests in land and buildings.
 Its scope is much wider than stamp duty in that it may apply to any acquisition of a chargeable interest, and is a self-assessed tax on the transaction, in many cases requiring the submission of an SDLT return to HMRC.